Temple of Artemis: Ephesian Artemis

 From the Greek point of view, the Ephesian Artemis is a distinctive form of their goddess Artemis.
 In Greek cult and myth, Artemis is the twin sister of Apollo, a virgin goddess of the hunt, the wilderness and the moon, who, despite being a goddess of childbirth was nevertheless known for her chastity.
-At Ephesus, a goddess whom the Greeks associated with Artemis was venerated in an archaic, pre-Hellenic cult image that was carved of wood (a xoanon) and kept decorated with jewelry.
+At Ephesus, the goddess whom the Greeks associated with Artemis was seen in an archaic, pre-Hellenic cult image.
+Pliny the Elder described a sculpture of Ephesian Artemis as being made of wood (a xoanon) and covered in gold and silver.
+This rendition of Artemis, however, has not survived due to the deteriorating nature of wood.
+In contrast, later depictions of her, rendered in bronze, have survived to this day.

 The features are most similar to Near-Eastern and Egyptian deities, and least similar to Greek ones.
 The body and legs are enclosed within a tapering pillar-like term, from which the goddess' feet protrude.
 On the coins minted at Ephesus, the goddess wears a mural crown (like a city's walls), an attribute of Cybele as a protector of cities (see polos).

 The traditional interpretation of the oval objects covering the upper part of the Ephesian Artemis is that they represent multiple breasts, symbolizing her fertility.
 This interpretation began in late antiquity and resulted in designations of the Ephesian goddess as Diana Efesia Multimammia and other related descriptions.
 This interpretation was rooted in Minucius Felix and Jerome's Christian attacks on pagan popular religion, and modern scholarship has cast doubt on the traditional interpretation that the statue depicts a many-breasted goddess.

 Evidence suggests that the oval objects were not intended to depict part of the goddess' anatomy at all.
 In some versions of the statue, the goddess' skin has been painted black, likely to emulate the aged wood of the original, while her clothes and regalia, including the so-called "breasts", were left unpainted or cast in different colors.